RebUnderwood/Narrare/Docs/docs/index.md

 <h2 align="center"><a href="https://github.com/RebUnderwood/Narrare">Get Narrāre!</a></h2>

+# Warning: These docs are outdated!
+The dev is currently working to update them; we appreciate your patience.

 ![Screenshot](img/narrare_screenshot.jpg)

 Back in Ye Olden Days, games like [Zork](https://en.wikipedia.org/wiki/Zork) and [Anchorhead](https://en.wikipedia.org/wiki/Anchorhead) used the medium of text to create elaborate, interactive worlds.
 Through intuitive, natural language, players could interact with these worlds naturally, exploring them at their whim.